phatpham9/dotfiles/README.md

 ### Git-free install

-Download the repository by running:
+Download the repository's tarball by running:

 ```bash